 Establishing Clear Roles and Responsibilities

 One of the foundations of a collaborative environment is clarity in roles and responsibilities.
 Team members should have a clear understanding of their respective responsibilities, as well as those of their colleagues.
 Clearly defined roles enable team members to focus on their tasks efficiently, while also knowing who to turn to for support, input, or collaboration.
-Use project management tools and documented processes, such as Asana to assign tasks, monitor progress, and ensure that everyone knows their roles within the team.
+Use project management tools and documented processes to assign tasks, monitor progress, and ensure that everyone knows their roles within the team.

 The Role of Facilitators in Building a Collaboration-Driven Culture